Complaints About Nuisance

 - It is forbidden to build a fire or a barbeque on the balconies.
 However, electric barbeques are allowed.
 It is forbidden to throw rubbish or any other items off the balcony.

 - Pets are not allowed in shared apartments.
-Dog and cat owners must also note that pets are not allowed on the children’s playgrounds.
-Dogs and cats must be kept on a leash and faeces must be removed from the yard area.
+Pet owners must also note that pets are not allowed on the children’s playgrounds.
+Pets must be kept on a leash and faeces must be removed from the yard area.
+Pets owners must take care that pets do not dirty the yard areas, walls of the buildings or parked vehicles.
 It is forbidden to feed wild animals.

 - Painting or renovation (such as structural changes) are not allowed in the apartments.